dmtrs/design-patterns/src/rationals.md

 Python's `decimal` module is using [`libmpdec library`](https://www.bytereef.org/mpdecimal/doc/libmpdec/index.html).

 `libmpdec` is a fast C library for correctly-rounded arbitrary precision decimal floating point arithmetic.
-It is a complete implementation of Mike Cowlishaw/IBM's [General Decimal Arithmetic Specification.](https://web.archive.org/web/20220314065530/http://speleotrove.com/decimal/decarith.pdf)
+It is a complete implementation of Mike Cowlishaw/IBM's [General Decimal Arithmetic Specification.](http://speleotrove.com/decimal/decarith.html)

+### Fraction

+#### Divide by zero

+Python `fractions.Fraction` will [raises a `ZeroDevisionError`](https://github.com/python/cpython/blob/3.10/Lib/fractions.py#L155-L156) if `denominator == 0` when this could be thinked as ∞.
+> We will now construct the SternBrocot tree in steps beginning with the two fractions 0/1 and 1/0.
+You may worry that 1/0 does not define a rational number, but, as we'll see, it will be convenient for us to think about this as representing infinity.
+More on the SternBrocot tree [here](./sternbrocot-tree.md')

 ## Resources